davidhimegi25-a11y/Projects/Readme.md

 # Linea Bar 🍸

-A concept-driven bar website built as a creative portfolio project.
-Linea Bar combines minimal elegance with a refined digital experience — designed to feel both sophisticated and welcoming.
+A concept driven bar website built as a creative portfolio project.
+Linea Bar combines minimal elegance with a refined digital experience, designed to feel both sophisticated and welcoming.

 ---